A3Tom/Yupti/README.md

 - [ ] Exportable time entries
 - [ ] API Unit tests
 - [ ] Front end unit tests
+- [ ] A timeline view of time entries by day
+- [ ] A timeline view of time entries for the week

 ### Super Bonus Points
 - [ ] CI/CD pipeline - look ano this is low hanging fruit but the bonus points are lookin heavy crowded
 - [ ] Development environment deployment target
 - [ ] A themed site, wit a pipe dream I know but am aiming for it
 - [ ] E2E test suite

+## Getting Started